MartinStokroos/FFTA/README.md

 # Benchmarks

 The measured runtime in μs of the different DFT variants running on the Arduino UNO are shown in the table below.
-The times noted in the table, are for the full spectrum calculation (positive and negative frequencies).
-The data set that has been used for bench-marking is: *x = 0, 1, 0, 0, ...*  [4].
+The times noted in the table are for the full spectrum calculation (positive and negative frequencies).
+The data set used for bench-marking is: *x = 0, 1, 0, 0, ...*  [4].

 Implementation / N-points: | 8 | 16 | 32 | 64
 -------------------------- | - | -- | -- | --